 Tucked into the foothills of the Santa Catalina Mountains, Miraval Arizona is a one-stop shop for all things wellness.
 This 400-acre desert retreat is the kind of place you can go on a girls' getaway or a solo journey—and return home feeling totally reset.
-The guest rooms and villas have recently had their own reset, of sorts—the design weaves in the fabric of the surrounding Sonoran Desert with natural fabrics, wood and stone textures and big French doors that take full advantage of the views.
+The guest rooms and villas have recently had their own reset, of sorts—the design weaves in the fabric of the surrounding Sonoran Desert with natural fibers, wood and stone textures, and big French doors that take full advantage of the views.
 In early 2018, Miraval is launching the Retreat—a collection of 22 residences equipped with indoor-outdoor showers, a private pool or spa—each designed for larger groups traveling together, or those seeking a bit more living space.
-The rugged, cacti-dotted terrain is the backdrop for a host of activities on offer, including horseback riding, hiking, and botany-focused tours.
-The spa is obviously the main draw—and there's an arsenal of healers, wellness practitioners, and spa therapists on hand, and programs are fully customizable: Guests can begin their morning with reiki, try an aerial yoga session and wind down the day with a hot stone massage in a…
+The rugged, cacti-dotted terrain is the backdrop for a host of activities, including horseback riding, hiking, and botany-focused tours.
+The spa, with its army of healers, wellness practitioners, and massage therapists—is obviously the main draw.
+And all programs are fully customizable: Guests can begin their morning with reiki, try an aerial yoga session in the afternoon, and wind down with a hot stone massage in a temperature-controlled outdoor tent.

 Montelucia Resort & Spa